-- 2.1.1 Figure 2.4 opposite sets out the area to which this SPD relates.
+2.1.1 Figure 2.4 sets out the area to which this SPD relates.
 Only some parts of this area are likely to be subject to change, and much of it will remain as it currently exists.
-However, it is important that the SPD looks beyond the estate itself as connections with the wider area in terms of walking routes, green links and design approach are important to ensure that high quality regeneration is delivered. - 2.1.2 Figure 2.5. overleaf shows the location and context of Podsmead in relation to Gloucester as a whole.
-Podsmead is located approximately 3km to the south of Gloucester City Centre.
+For example, the private housing and open space around Haycroft Drive will not change as a result of this SPD.
+However, it is important that the SPD looks beyond the estate itself as connections with the wider area in terms of walking routes, green links and design approach are important to ensure that high quality regeneration is delivered.

+2.1.2 Figure 2.5 shows the location and context of Matson in relation to Gloucester as a whole.
+Matson is located approximately 4km to the south of Gloucester City Centre.
+Robinswood Hill Country Park is nearby.

+Wider access and connectivity

-- 2.1.3 Podsmead has multiple vehicular accessibility and regular bus services to the city centre.
-The railway station is located in the city centre, which provides direct links to several local urban areas including Cheltenham and Bristol, and connections to the wider UK rail network. - 2.1.4 The M5 motorway can be accessed from Podsmead via the A38 to the south and via A38 / A417 to the north.
-Junction 11a is approximately 8.8 kilometres away from the centre of Podsmead and Junction 12 is approximately 6.4 kilometres (actual driving distance, not a straight line).
+2.1.3 Matson has multiple vehicular accessibility and regular bus services to the city centre.
+The railway station is located in the city centre, which provides direct links to several cities including Birmingham, Bristol and London.

+2.1.4 Matson is physically close to the M5, but access to it requires driving either northwards to Junction 11A or southwards to Junction 12.
+These junctions are approximately 6.6km and 9.5 km respectively from the centre of Matson (actual driving distance, not a straight line).